 2 Samuel 6:14-15 David, wearing a linen ephod, DANCED before the LORD with all his might, while he and the entire house of Israel brought up the ark of the LORD with SHOUTS and the sound of trumpets.

 There was lots of noise and expression.
 David took off his “kingly” garments and crown.
 This is what we do in praise and worship.
 We take off anything hindering us and dive in.
 David put his whole self into it – ALL HIS MIGHT.
 He twirled.
-He leaped.
-He gigged.
-He jogged.
+He leaped, and he gigged.
+Also he jogged.
 He waved his hands!
 He might have done the first break dance who knows.
-He totally enjoyed himself, but…
+So he totally enjoyed himself, but…

 2 Samuel 6:16 As the ark of the LORD came into the city of David, Michal daughter of Saul looked out of the window, and saw King David leaping and dancing before the LORD; and she despised him in her heart.

 Michal was David’s wife.
 Why wasn’t Michal in the procession of praise bringing the presence of God into their city?
 Why was she on the wrong side of the window?
 When David came home, Michal told David he looked foolish.
 Here is David’s reply.

 2 Samuel 6:21-23 David said to Michal, “It was before the LORD, who chose me in place of your father and all his household, to appoint me as prince over Israel, the people of the LORD, that I have danced before the LORD.
 I WILL MAKE MYSELF YET MORE CONTEMPTIBLE THAN THIS, and I will be abased in my own eyes…” And Michal the daughter of Saul had no child to the day of her death.